Student Accounts and Expenses

 Financial Aid Credits

-NOTE: Students who have accepted financial aid from any non-Harvard sources may not deduct any part of such aid from their amounts due (unless the financial aid will be paid directly to Harvard by a sponsor who has submitted a Third- Party Billing Form; please see above for information on sponsor payments).
+Note: Students who have accepted financial aid from any non-Harvard sources may not deduct any part of such aid from their amounts due (unless the financial aid will be paid directly to Harvard by a sponsor who has submitted a Third-Party Billing Form; please see information on sponsor payments above).

 Each student who accepts a student loan as part of their financial aid package must attend a loan information session during Orientation.
-International students with student loans must also present their passports, visa documents, and local identity cards (e.g., driver’s license or national identity card) to comply with verification requirements.
+International students with student loans may also need to present their passports, visa documents, and local identity cards (e.g., driver’s license or national identity card) to comply with verification requirements.

 Health Insurance and Dental Insurance

-To apply for a waiver online, please carefully review all information and follow the instructions available at: https://hushp.harvard.edu/waiver-eligibility-application
+To apply for a waiver online, please carefully review all information and follow the instructions available at hushp.harvard.edu/waiver-eligibility-application.

-Insurance coverage for a spouse and other dependents is also available if you specifically apply for such coverage within the open enrollment period (i.e., before July 31 for the fall term, and before January 31 for the spring term).
-For more information, please visit: https://hushp.harvard.edu/student-dependents
+Insurance coverage for a spouse and other dependents is also available if you specifically apply for such coverage within the open enrollment period (i.e., before August 31, 2022 for the fall term, and before February 28, 2023 for the spring term).
+For more information, please visit hushp.harvard.edu/student-dependents.
+Enrollment forms for dependents are available at hushp.harvard.edu/student-dependents or at the Health Clinic located in the Smith Campus Center, 75 Mt.
+Auburn Street, Cambridge, MA 02138.

 Payment of Student Accounts